ynotstartups/ynotstartups.github.io/notes/digital-garden.md

 - Do not be afraid to write down raw thoughts, because I can always develop it later

-## How does this site work?

-Perhaps unlike other websites, this site works more like a open source software and this [Digital Garden Idea](https://maggieappleton.com/garden-history).

-- Every note is always work in progress
-- Every note is by default public on day 1, similar to the idea [open source by default](https://artsy.github.io/blog/2018/08/21/OSS-by-Default-Docs/)

-## Infrastructure
+## Site Infrastructure

-These html sites are all markdown files in [Github Repository](https://github.com/ynotstartups/ynotstartups.github.io).
+These html pages are all markdown files in [Github Repository](https://github.com/ynotstartups/ynotstartups.github.io).
 By using [MkDocs](https://www.mkdocs.org/), `mkdocs gh-deploy` publishes to Github page.

 I value the simplicity of this setup.

 Because I have been writing code in Vim for years and I recently got used to writing documentations in Vim, so writing these notes in Vim feels easy and natural to me.
 I don't need any mental transition to write notes.

-Vim is my primary interface to interact with these notes, I prioritise the file presentations in Vim first, HTML output second.
-So some notes might not look great in HTML!